qrzn23/min/wip/magick/content.md

 every thought, Word and deed should express the Light derived from the God with which he has identified his life, his love and his liberty — symbolised by his heart, his phallus, and his legs.
 It is impossible to lay down precise rules by which a man may attain to the knowledge and conversation of His Holy Guardian Angel; for that is the particular secret of each one of us; a secret not to be told or even divined by any other, whatever his grade.
 It is the Holy of Holies, whereof each man is his own High Priest, and none knoweth the Name of his brother’s God, or the Rite that invokes Him.

-The Masters of the A.·.A.·. have therefore made no attempt to institute any regular ritual for this central Work of their Order, save the generalised instructions in Liber 418 (the 8th Aethyr) and the detailed Canon and Rubric of the Mass actually used with success by <span class="small-caps">Frater Perdurabo</span> in His attainment.
+The Masters of the A∴A∴ have therefore made no attempt to institute any regular ritual for this central Work of their Order, save the generalised instructions in Liber 418 (the 8th Aethyr) and the detailed Canon and Rubric of the Mass actually used with success by <span class="small-caps">Frater Perdurabo</span> in His attainment.
 This has been written down by Himself in Liber Samekh.
 But they have published such accounts as those in *The Temple of Solomon the King* and in *John St. John*.
 They have taken the only proper course; to train aspirants to this attainment in the theory and practice of the whole of Magick and Mysticism, so that each man may be expert in the handling of all known weapons, and free to choose and to use those which his own experience and instinct dictate as proper when he essays the Great Experiment.

 He is furthermore trained to the one habit essential to Membership of the A.·.
 A.·.; he must regard all his attainments as primarily the property of those less advanced aspirants who are confided to his charge.